vallotlab/OneCell_CUTTag/README.md

 \
 \
 The output of the scripts was used in the following figures of the article (**TO UPDATE WHEN FINAL VERSION**):
-- 1.1_technique_comparison: Fig1b-c, Extended FigXXX
+- 1.1_technique_comparison: Fig1 bc, Ext Fig2 ab
-- 1.2_sample_type_comparison: Fig1d
+- 1.2_sample_type_comparison: Fig1 d
-- 2.1_multiome_mm468: Fig1xxx, Extended FigXXX
+- 2.1_multiome_mouse_mammary_gland: Fig1 e, Fig2 bc, Ext Fig3 bcf
-- 2.2_multiome_zygotes: Fig2a-c, Extended FigXXX
+- 2.2_multiome_persisters: Fig1 e, Fig2 ef
-- 2.3_multiome_mouse_mammary_gland: Fig2d-f, Extended FigXXX
+- 2.3_multiome_zygotes: Fig1 e, Fig2 ghi, Ext Fig4 abc

 ## 4. Runtime
 On a standard laptop (MacBook Pro M1, 16Gb RAM), the estimated runtime for all of the scripts does not exceed 1h.